Reading Time: 8 mins

 Do I look okay?
 Anything stuck between my teeth?
 Can they tell I have gym shorts on?

-Like it or not, locking eyes with the camera in everyday life not only dehumanizes the conversation, but inadvertently shows you’re a little too concerned with yourself.
+Like it or not, locking eyes with the camera in office meetings not only dehumanizes the conversation, but inadvertently shows you’re a little too concerned with yourself.

 Work from home: Then and now